Synonyms and other taxonomic changes

 Euphrosyne Group: B. chariclea

-Frieja Group: B. frieja, natazhati
+Freija Group: B. freija, natazhati

 Polaris Group: B. alberta, astarte, polaris

-Thore Group: B. bellona, epithore, frigga, improba, kriemhild
+Bellona Group: B. bellona, epithore, frigga, improba, kriemhild

-Species names in Boloria are confusing, as different authors may use different names for the same insects.
+Species names in Boloria are confusing, as different authors may use different names for the same insect.
 Part of this is due to disagreement on where species distinctions lie, and thus as to just how many species there really are.
 Also, it is debated whether a number of our North American representatives are different species or the same as counterparts in Eurasia, also affecting the names used.

 Numbers